History of The Aggieland

 The 30s proved a rough time for the yearbook, but the Longhorn survived the Depression despite having to scrape for advertisers.

-World War II came and with it a spirit of patriotism was evident in the pages of Longhorns published during the war.
+Then World War II came, and a spirit of patriotism was evident in the pages of Longhorns published during the war.
 The yearbooks included features on allied countries, Congressional Medal of Honor recipients and military leaders such as Gen. Douglas MacArthur.

 The yearbook found itself at the center of a campus controversy in 1949 as students debated whether to select a more fitting name than the Longhorn.